Vidit-Ostwal/Vidit-Ostwal/README.md

 ## 💬 Recent Comments
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2131#issuecomment-2660681309) in [crewAIInc/crewAI] on 2025-02-15.
-  > *AI Summary: **@Vidit-Ostwal has suggested sharing the complete code snippet for better understanding.***
+  > *AI Summary: @Vidit-Ostwal has requested if the entire code for the project can be shared.
+It would be helpful to have the complete codebase available to better understand the project implementation and its functionality.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2102#issuecomment-2659922689) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that for the issue related to sessions not ending, updating the package should be considered.
-They have reported that the sessions end perfectly fine for them.*
+  > *AI Summary: @Vidit-Ostwal has suggested that since the session ends well on their system, @ashishpatel26 should try updating the package that is causing issues.
+It is possible that the issue is due to an outdated package.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2659884693) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue might be specific to the user's case.
-He recommends checking the goals and description provided, or trying to get the output in a different format, such as JSON.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the issue may be specific to your case, as they were unable to reproduce it.
+They recommend checking the goals and description provided to ensure accuracy or trying to get the output in a different format, such as JSON.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2123#issuecomment-2659864458) in [crewAIInc/crewAI] on 2025-02-14.
-  > *AI Summary: @Vidit-Ostwal has suggested that you confirm if the file path where your crew is running is the same as the path in the terminal where you are executing `crewai reset-memories -a`.*
+  > *AI Summary: @Vidit-Ostwal suggests verifying if the file path where the crew is running matches the path in the terminal where the `crewai reset-memories -a` command is being executed.
+He highlights that this is crucial for a successful reset of crew memories.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2105#issuecomment-2653744764) in [crewAIInc/crewAI] on 2025-02-12.
-  > *AI Summary: @Vidit-Ostwal has suggested considering whether the question-related observation also gets appended to the Python output.*
+  > *AI Summary: @Vidit-Ostwal has suggested that we should determine if a string gets appended to the Python output.
+This is in response to @ninad-opsverse's observation.*
 - [Commented](https://github.com/crewAIInc/crewAI/pull/2071#issuecomment-2653722469) in [crewAIInc/crewAI] on 2025-02-12.
-  > *AI Summary: @Vidit-Ostwal has suggested merging this pull request, as it has addressed the reviewer's comments and is ready for inclusion in the main branch.*
+  > *AI Summary: @Vidit-Ostwal has suggested merging this pull request.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2097#issuecomment-2651667767) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested incorporating a crew inside a tool, creating a parent agent that can kick off the crew, and establishing a parent crew to manage the child crew.
-This structure would allow for more complex and structured interactions among crews and parent agents.*
+  > *AI Summary: @Vidit-Ostwal has suggested incorporating a crew within a tool, along with parent agents.
+The tool should be capable of initiating a crew and being managed by a parent crew.
+This would allow for more granular control and flexibility in managing crews and agents, enabling users to tailor the setup to*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2651664099) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested that it is better to have control over pre-computed or generalized manager settings, rather than relying solely on external sources.
-This approach allows for greater customization and flexibility, enabling organizations to tailor these settings to their specific needs and preferences.*
+  > *AI Summary: @Vidit-Ostwal has suggested using a pre-computed or generalized manager.
+However, they believe it would be better to maintain control over the management process.*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2092#issuecomment-2651660502) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal has suggested that there is a misunderstanding about how 'human_input' is used. 'human_input' is called after a task has been performed and asks whether the generated response is good or not.
-Incorporating additional context while the agent asks for input may not be ideal.
-Instead, all necessary input should*
+  > *AI Summary: @Vidit-Ostwal has suggested that the `human_input` function is called after a task is performed to ask for feedback on the generated response.
+Instead of incorporating additional context while the agent is requesting input, he recommends providing all necessary input during the `crew.kickoff()` function.
+This is believed to be a better*
 - [Commented](https://github.com/crewAIInc/crewAI/issues/2095#issuecomment-2650913664) in [crewAIInc/crewAI] on 2025-02-11.
-  > *AI Summary: @Vidit-Ostwal suggests: Including context about the available agents and tools for the manager LLMs is a good idea, but adding a `manager_note` only for that agent may not be suitable.
-Instead, users could prompt an agent to generate descriptions, goals, and context for the manager agent.
-This way, managers can*
+  > *AI Summary: @Vidit-Ostwal suggests including context, agents, and tools for Manager LLM.
+However, they note that Manager LLM is an agent itself, so it may not be logical to add `manager_note` for a single agent.
+Instead, they propose requesting descriptions, goals, and context from any agent, including the Manager LLM, to leverage*

 ## 🐛 Issues Raised
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2111) in [crewAIInc/crewAI]: [BUG] LiteLLM call fails, when `human_input` set to True (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested that the issue in the provided code is related to the `lite llm` not having the `user role` in the messages.
-This leads to the failure of the crew to run correctly with `human_input` set to `True`.
-To address this, feedback should be added in the user*
+  > *AI Summary: @Vidit-Ostwal has suggested that when the lite llm is called in a crew with `human_input` set to True, it should be given the user role in the messages to avoid issues where the crew fails for any user-provided input.
+This is because the lite llm does not have the user*
 - Raised an [issue](https://github.com/BerriAI/litellm/issues/8467) in [BerriAI/litellm]: [Bug]: Support to Google AI Studio (2025-02-11).
-  > *AI Summary: @Vidit-Ostwal has suggested providing more context regarding the error encountered while using the LiteLLM API.
-The error was "contents is not specified".
-To resolve this, ensure the `contents` parameter is provided when calling the `completion` function.*
+  > *AI Summary: @Vidit-Ostwal has suggested a summary of the issue they encountered while attempting to call the litellm API using Google Studio API.
+They encountered a BadRequestError due to unspecified contents in the GenerateContentRequest.
+To resolve the issue, they suggest specifying the contents for the request.*
 - Raised an [issue](https://github.com/langfuse/langfuse/issues/5432) in [langfuse/langfuse]: bug: Running Langfuse Locally Dcoker (2025-02-08).
-  > *AI Summary: @Vidit-Ostwal has suggested that the bug arises from the port 9000 which is used by two services; clickhouse and minio.
-However, this port is already used by another process on the system.
-Although they have tried changing it, they believe there might be other internal places that also use the*
+  > *AI Summary: @Vidit-Ostwal has suggested that when attempting to set up langfuse via Docker compose up as per the guidelines on https://langfuse.com/self-hosting/local, issues arise due to port 9000 being used by another system process.
+As a result, the database connection fails. @Vidit-Ostwal is interested in contributing a fix and requests assistance in*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/2030) in [crewAIInc/crewAI]: Documentation Error in memory docs (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested that the CrewAI documentation for memory should be updated to replace the `model` parameter with `model_name` in the code examples for Azure OpenAI Embeddings, Google AI Embeddings, Vertex AI Embeddings, and Cohere Embeddings.
-This change would make the documentation more accurate and easier to follow.*
+  > *AI Summary: @Vidit-Ostwal has suggested that the example code in the documentation for using Azure OpenAI, Google AI, Vertex AI, and Cohere embeddings incorrectly uses the parameter `model` instead of `model_name`.
+They recommend updating the documentation to use `model_name` instead.*
 - Raised an [issue](https://github.com/crewAIInc/crewAI/issues/1984) in [crewAIInc/crewAI]: output_log_file should also suppport JSON format.
 (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding JSON format to the output log file, which is currently in .txt format.
-This change will make the log file parsable and support further analysis.
-The suggestion partially addresses issue #1970. @Vidit-Ostwal is willing to contribute a pull request to implement this feature.*
+  > *AI Summary: @Vidit-Ostwal has suggested adding a JSON format option to the output_log_file, which currently has a .txt format that is not parsable.
+This enhancement would address issue #1970 and facilitate further analysis by providing a structured format for log data. @Vidit-Ostwal has expressed willingness to contribute a pull request implementing this*

 ## 🚀 Pull Requests
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2112) in [crewAIInc/crewAI]: Added user message before calling litellm (2025-02-12).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for issue #2111 by adding a user message formatted by feedback.
-This update resolves the issue that was previously present in the application.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for issue #2111 by implementing a user message formatted by `feedback`.
+This addresses the issue that was causing problems with the formatting of this message.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2071) in [crewAIInc/crewAI]: Added functionality to have any llm run test functionality (2025-02-09).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue mentioned in the GitHub issue #2067.
-The issue was not mentioned, so the exact nature of the fix is unclear from the comment.
-No additional context or details were provided in the comment.*
+  > *AI Summary: @Vidit-Ostwal has suggested a fix for the issue mentioned in issue #2067.
+The suggested fix addresses the problem described in the aforementioned issue, ensuring that the issue is resolved.
+This change will improve the overall functionality and reliability of the system.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2047) in [crewAIInc/crewAI]: Added reset memories function inside crew class (2025-02-06).
-  > *AI Summary: @Vidit-Ostwal suggests resolving the memory reset issue raised in issue #2023.
-Additionally, to enhance the solution, @Vidit-Ostwal recommends eliminating the CLI command for memory resets and updating documentation.
-These modifications are contingent upon the solution's alignment with the overall approach.*
+  > *AI Summary: @Vidit-Ostwal has suggested changes to resolve the memory reset issue raised in #2023.
+Their proposed modifications include:

+- Eliminating the CLI command for memory reset
+- Updating the documentation to reflect these changes

+However, @Vidit-Ostwal seeks confirmation on whether their proposed solution aligns with the project's objectives before implementing them.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/2031) in [crewAIInc/crewAI]: Fixed the memory documentation (2025-02-04).
-  > *AI Summary: @Vidit-Ostwal has suggested a fix for an issue in the documentation as raised in #2030.
-The specific issue or problem is not mentioned in this comment.*
+  > *AI Summary: @Vidit-Ostwal has suggested a change that addresses the documentation issue brought up in #2030.*
 - Opened a [PR](https://github.com/crewAIInc/crewAI/pull/1985) in [crewAIInc/crewAI]: Added functionality to have json format as well for the logs (2025-01-27).
-  > *AI Summary: @Vidit-Ostwal has suggested adding support to save logs as a JSON file.
-When initializing the crew, users can set output_log_file to True or provide a file name and enable save_as_json.
-An example is provided, and the generated JSON file will include an array of JSON events for easy parsing.*
+  > *AI Summary: @Vidit-Ostwal has suggested adding support to save logs as a JSON file when initializing the crew.
+By setting output_log_file to True or providing a file name and setting save_as_json to True, users can generate a JSON file containing an array of JSON events.
+This feature simplifies parsing and working with*

 ## ⭐ Starred Repositories
 - Starred [bespokelabsai/curator](https://github.com/bespokelabsai/curator) on 2025-02-13.